Joint Venture Agreement – Complete Guide for Huge SuccessJuly 24, 2019

 - Other rights and remedies

 If appropriate, the members must choose a jurisdiction state that approves the LLC structure of the joint venture agreement.
 More often than not, that state is Delaware because of its business-friendly attitude.
+For more information, you can check out this real-world example of a joint venture agreement in Delaware.
+You can also use these legal forms for joint ventures in Delaware.

 The JVA will specify the management structure within the organization.
 These might include one member managing the project, joint control, restriction of certain major decision rights, or a board of managers.
 Naturally, the more the capital member contributes, the bigger say it will have in the management structure.